In this article, I’ll show you the best CRMs for Gmail – based on my own testing, as well as feedback gathered from around the web.

 6. HubSpot CRM.

 HubSpot has a tool for pretty much everything your business needs – including a robust CRM for your sales and marketing process.
 And guess what?
 This one is completely free to use.
 Use the Gmail integration to connect HubSpot directly to your Gmail account; from there, you can send emails to your CRM contacts, track clicks and opens, and even rely on CRM templates in your Gmail account to send better messages.
+Be sure to see our comparison of Salesforce vs HubSpot!

 Why not try Copper?
 It’s a simple CRM that integrates directly with Gmail – and a bunch of other G Suite products.
 With it, you can conveniently manage all your leads and prospects within Gmail and use your Gmail inbox to send and track tasks.
 Plus, there are a ton of automation tools that can help you sell (and communicate) more efficiently.